Garbage Island In The Ocean

 - Unlike organic debris that biodegrades within a short period of time, plastic particulates slowly disintegrate into smaller and smaller pieces until they reach their molecular level.
 The smaller they get, the closer to the surface they will concentrate, eventually becoming stationary all the way at the top and becoming food for the marine life that feeds at shallow depths, thus entering the food chain.

 - Though plastic degrades down to minuscule particles, the concentration is still highly concerning.
 In a recent study, it was found that the overall concentration of plastics in certain areas around the oceans, including the Great Pacific garbage patch, was seven times higher than that of zooplankton.

 - Not only does the presence of plastic in the ocean represent a danger for at least 267 species of marine wildlife as found by recent studies, the problem is also directly related to humans through the consumption of fish characterised by high levels of toxic chemicals, leading to a wide range of diseases and illnesses hard to treat.

 - The United Nations Ocean Conference recently estimated that by 2050 the ocean will carry more weight in plastics that in fish.

 - Located in the South Pacific and completely inhabited, Henderson Island has been recognised as the most plastic-polluted island on Earth.
 It’s currently covered in about 38 millions pieces of trash, with 3,500 pieces washing up on its shores every day.
 However, what’s even more alarming is the fact that Henderson Island is a United Nations World Heritage site and one of the largest marine reserves in the world.
 To say that’s sad, doesn’t even cut it…

-Published by Carla Cometto on 16 November 2017
+Published by Carla Cometto on 16 Novembre 2017